yjym33/yjym33/README.md

 # Hello, I'm youngJin Kim!

 I'm growing developer.
-I belong to a team responsible for corporate IT.
-However, it is not an IT company. <br>
+I am interested in interactive development. <br>
-So I am preparing to move to an IT company. <br>
+I want to do creative visible development. <br>
+I am also interested in new technologies such as artificial intelligence and blockchain. <br>
 I am interested in learning new skills.
-These days, I am studying springboot and JPA, and I plan to continue studying Node.js. <br>
+These days, I am studying React and Typescript, and I plan to continue studying Node.js. <br>
 Thank you for watching with interest.

 ### ✨ Summary

 - 🔭 I’m currently Looking for a job
-- 🌱 I'm currently learning Front-end Skill(React), Algorithm.
+- 🌱 I'm currently learning Front-end Skill(React, Typescript), Algorithm.
 - 📝 I regularly write articles on [my blog](https://yjym33.tistory.com/).
 <br>